mykolarudenko/PortQD/index.yaml-readme.md

 - Place the `index.yaml` file at the root of the PortQD container ZIP file.
 - Validate the `index.yaml` file for correct YAML syntax and adherence to the specified structure.

-For any additional questions or support regarding the PortQD `index.yaml` format, please contact [Support Contact Information].

 ---